 Release date: 12 January 2007

-Guru is undoubtedly Abhishek Bachchan's most popular and loved movie.
+Guru is undoubtedly Abhishek Bachchan's most popular movie.
 The movie is a brilliant reflection of the life of the man who started the Reliance empire, Dhirubhai Ambani.
 Although the makers of the movie never openly claimed that the cinematic venture was Dhirubhai's story, the audience and critics who saw the film could scrutinize Dhirubhai Ambani's rise being portrayed on the silver screen.
 Mani Ratnam's directorial ingenuity makes the movie appealing especially if you're an innovative soul seeking to start your own venture.
 You will get some insight into what entrepreneurship meant in the 1950s!
 Guru is one of the best Bollywood movies on business and a must-watch.

 IMDB rating: 6.7/10